TJ-Solergibert/nanotron/MEGATRON.md

 Then we do `batch = iter(batch)`.
 Nothing happens.

 L#276 engine.py: `for micro_batch in batch:`
 micro_batch (micro_batch.pkl) looks like:
 - type: Dict: 'input_ids', 'input_mask', 'label_ids', 'label_mask'
-- [micro_batch_size, sequence_length]
+- shape: [micro_batch_size, sequence_length]
 - label_ids are next tokens of input_ids

-2. How do Megatron batches look like?
-(Dimensions)
+2. What does the iterator output look like?
+(Dimensions) In get_batch the next(data_iterator) we get a dict containing a "text" field with a tensor of shape [micro_batch_size, seq_len+1].
+The tokens_ is just the tensor itself without the dict.

+So, the iterator gives us a tensor of [micro_batch_size, seq_len+1], we need to craft the 'input_ids', 'input_mask', 'label_ids', 'label_mask'.
+3. How does Megatron serve batches? (build masks and labels_ids?)

-2. How Megatron batches are builded?
+4. How Megatron .bin files are builded?
 (Does it concatenates several texts?
 What are "documents"?)
-3. How does Megatron serve batches? (def get_batch?)
+- Necessary to include vocab file and merges.txt
-4. Proposed solution
+5. Proposed solution
-5. Runs with 1 GPU (debug_llama_1GPU.yaml)
+6. Runs with 1 GPU (debug_llama_1GPU.yaml)
-6. Runs with 4 GPUs (Llama 7B)
+7. Runs with 4 GPUs (Llama 7B)
-7. Other considerations
+8. Other considerations
 Take into consideration that only the first processes of the pipeline get the data, the others get the dummy dataloader!
 Port also the dummy dataloader to Nanotron